Scherer, Nabholz & Co.

-Scherer, Nabholz & Co. was a 19th century Russian photography company formed by Martin Scherer and Georgy Nabholz in the 1860s.
+Scherer, Nabholz & Co. was a 19th century Russian photography company formed by immigrants Martin Scherer from Baden and Gottlieb (Georgy) Nabholz from Switzerland in the 1860s in Moscow.

 The company was known for its production of photographic postcards.
 Their work is included in the collections of the Museum of Fine Arts Houston, the National Gallery of Art, Washington, the British Museum, London, the State Russian Museum and the Royal Collection Trust, London.